Reverendissimo/asocial/KEY_EXCHANGE_GUIDE.md

 - **Forward secrecy** (if key is compromised, only future messages are affected)

 This architecture ensures that recipients automatically get the right decryption key without any manual intervention!

+## ✅ v2.6.1 Fix: Reader Key Storage Integration

+**Latest Update:** Fixed reader key storage system to use the new `asocial_temp_storage` system instead of the old `asocial_reader_keys` storage.
+This ensures that:

+- ✅ **Reader keys are found correctly** - Keys are now stored in the proper location
+- ✅ **Key ID matching works** - The extension can find keys by their unique IDs
+- ✅ **Decryption works properly** - Messages decrypt successfully when you have the right reader key
+- ✅ **No more "No key found" errors** - The storage integration is now complete